Anime Fan #1: This anime is pretty good, but this girl's outfit is super annoying. The fanservice is really obnoxious.

 - Because Joss Whedon knows his audience he enforces this in the season 4 Dream Sequence episode: everything in the characters' dreams has a meaning.
 You can read something into absolutely everything... except for the man with the cheese.
 This hasn't stopped some from trying to prove otherwise.
 There's nothing Joss loves more than Jossing fans.

 - Ashes to Ashes: the weird thing is that the truth turns out to be the trope title minus the Jesus part.
 Except that by the end Gene Hunt kind of is Jesus.
-According to the finale, yep, everyone was in a copper's purgatory, and Gene was the gatekeeper.
+According to the finale, yep, everyone was in a copper's purgatory, Gene was their (amnesiac) spiritual guide, and Nelson the bartender is something akin to St. Peter.

-- LOST is a series with much deep meaning and symbolism, but many fans take it too far.
+- The series is a series with much deep meaning and symbolism, but many fans take it too far.
 This is, after all, the fandom where the name for Epileptic Trees came from.
 There are even theories that include this exact trope title, which have already been discredited by the Word of God and the show itself, as the survivors escape alive into the outside world, plus characters come to the Island from what is clearly an existent world.
-Yet people still claim they are in Purgatory.
+Yet people still claim they are in Purgatory; for them, there's the omniscient character, the omniscient character's son (whom she sends to the island to die to save it), the baby born with a prophecy, the character who looks like Jesus, dies arms spread then gets resurrected; the character named Christian Shepherd, and the god who dies.

 - "The End" reveals that everyone, after they die, will end up as Jesus in Purgatory.
 The "flash-sideways" timeline turned out to be a flash-forward to a "meeting place" of sorts, where the cast of the show was already dead and had to find each other and remember their past life on the island before they could move on to the next/afterlife.